fresheneesz/bip-efficient-bitcoin-vaults/bip-constraindestination.md

 This BIP proposes a new tapscript opcode, OP_CONSTRAINDESTINATION, which can be used to constrain the destination the output may be spent to.
 This involves both specifying particular addresses the output is allowed to send coins to, as well as constraining the amount of the fee that output is allowed to contribute to.
 The extension has applications for efficient bitcoin vaults, among other things.

-This could either be activated using a tapscript OP_SUCCESSx opcode or less efficiently as a traditional OP_NOPx opcode.
+This could be activated using a tapscript OP_SUCCESSx opcode.

 ### Motivation